jas3333/GPT-Helper/README.md

 #### Wise Programmer

 Probably the best out of the group if you need help with code.
-Adds a lot of detail and can even write hugh tutorials for you.
+Adds a lot of detail and can even write huge tutorials for you.
 ![](images/wise.png)

 There are many more to experiment with, and it's really easy to add more.
 You'll find the personas data in the Home.js file